 Working with Japanese wagyu beef: Stir-fried wagyu, with onion, roasted tomato & chilli jam, spices & pineapple vinegar.
 Served with roasted pumpkin & jasmine rice

-200g wagu beef knuckle, sliced against the grain into 2cm by 5cm thick pieces, bite sized
+200g wagyu beef knuckle, sliced against the grain (2cm x 5cm pieces)

 ½ teaspoon chilli powder